Superaitor/PhysicsFinalProject/README.md

        x: array([-8.153239  ,  0.40447468])

-def DA_threshold_it_cpp(T1, threshold_guess)
+def DA_threshold_it_cpp(T1, upper_simulations, lower_simulations, threshold_guess)

 The same as DA_threshold_it, but runs in C++.
 This makes it more than 3x faster.
 It is also significantly more accurate, since its increased speed allows it to run more iterations without taking too long.
 Remember to run g++ -fPIC -shared -o fasterTest.so faster.cpp on your terminal before running this, else it will not work.
+Can also take in lab data (upper_simulations and lower_simulations would be your 2d lab trial arrays containing an array of arrays of time series representing the life cycle of the qubit lab)